Culture of Saudi Arabia: Foreigners

 The Saudi–Yemen barrier was constructed by Saudi Arabia against an influx of illegal immigrants and against the smuggling of drugs and weapons.

 A 2004 law passed by Saudi Arabia's Council of Ministers, entitles Muslim expatriates of all nationalities (except Palestinian) who have resided in the kingdom for ten years to apply for citizenship with priority being given to holders of degrees in various scientific fields.
 (The estimated 240,000 Palestinians living in Saudi Arabia are excluded, because of Arab League agreement instructions barring the Arab states from granting them citizenship of another Arab state.)

 Treatment of foreign workers is also an issue.
 According to Human Rights Watch, as of 2014, there was a "worrying trend" of expatriate domestic workers filing "complaints of exploitation and abuse" only to face counter-allegations by their employers of "theft, witchcraft or adultery."
 41 expat workers from just one country, Indonesia, faced "possible death sentences" in Saudi Arabia on charges "ranging from black magic to stealing, adultery and murder".

 In 2014 Saudi men were banned from marrying women from Bangladesh, Pakistan, Myanmar and Chad.

 Legacy of slavery

-The history of slavery in the Arabian Peninsula goes back hundreds of years, but with time the racism of slavery in the Arabian Peninsula disappeared.
-Slavery was banned in 1962 and was succeeded by the kafala system.
+The history of slavery in the Arabian Peninsula goes back thousands of years.
+A large slave trade was provided va the Red Sea slave trade across the Red Sea from Africa from Ancient times until the 20th century.

+In 1962, Saudi Arabia abolished slavery officially; however, unofficial slavery is rumored to exist.

+Chattel slavery was phased out and transformed in to the kafala system.